junrui-liu/patina/src/assignments/as2.md

 ## Part 1

 You will write some simple programs in the Patina language.
 We'll provide you with a [prototype interpreter](https://github.com/fredfeng/CS160/tree/main/assignments/as2/interpreter) for you to validate your programs.
 Be aware that the prototype is quite crappy; by the end of this course will have a compiler that's much better than ours.
 Use `patina-darwin` if your machine uses macOS, and `patina-linux` if your machine uses Linux (including CSIL).
+Run it with `./patina-<your-os> -i <patina-source-file>`.

 For each of these, we recommend looking at the [syntax reference](../ref.md) of Patina, as well as the [overview](../overview/overview.md) of Patina in the first section of the page.
 They should contain all the information that is necessary to complete the assignments.
 For anything that's unclear after that, ask on Slack!